-Hepatitis C is contracted only through direct contact with the blood of an infected person.
+Hepatitis C is contracted only through direct contact with the blood of a person infected with HCV.
 Possible routes of infection include:

 - accidental needle stick or blood contact in a healthcare setting

-- being born to an infected mother
+- being born to a mother infected with HCV

 - slow down or prevent inflammation and damage to the liver